Full Professor; Associate Dean, Research and International, Faculty of Arts and Social Sciences

 |Phone:||613-520-2600 x 1882|

-A specialist in the study of photography and a curator before coming to Carleton, I teach undergraduate and graduate classes in the history and theory of photography as well as other Art History courses.
-Among other institutions, I have worked for the Canadian Museum of Contemporary Photography (an affiliate of the National Gallery of Canada), the J. Paul Getty Museum (California) and the London Regional Art Gallery (now Museums London).
+A specialist in photo studies, I teach undergraduate and graduate classes in the history and theory of photography as well as a range of other Art History courses.
+Before coming to Carleton, I worked for the Canadian Museum of Contemporary Photography (then an affiliate of the National Gallery of Canada), the J. Paul Getty Museum (California) and the London Regional Art Gallery (now Museums London), among other institutions.

-In addition to teaching in the Art History unit, Carol Payne is a Research Associate with the Carleton Centre for Public History and a member of Carleton’s Centre for Indigenous Research, Culture, Language and Education.
+In addition to teaching in the Art History unit, I am cross-appointed to the School of Indigenous and Canadian Studies and to the Institute for Comparative Studies in Literature, Art and Culture (ICSLAC).
+I am also a Research Associate with both the Carleton Centre for Public History and the Geomatics and Cartographic Research Centre, and am a Member of Centre for Indigenous Research, Culture, Language, and Education (CIRCLE).

 (top profile photo: Ainslie Coghill)

 Carol Payne, The Official Picture: The National Film Board of Canada’s Still Photography Division and the Image of Canada, 1941-1971.
 (Montreal: McGill-Queen’s University Press, June 2013) Website

 Carol Payne and Andrea Kunard, eds.
 The Cultural Work of Photography in Canada Co-Editor with Andrea Kunard.
 (Montreal: McGill-Queen’s University Press, 2011) Website